nicolasdao/setup-roo-memory/README.md

 *   The finding that its documentation could be improved (something that might be fixed today).
 *   The personal preference for a different memory structure, as experimentation showed my own file structure worked better for my projects.
 *   The point that `set-roo-memory` uses a more idiomatic Roo way to add system prompts to existing modes.
-*   The point that `set-roo-memory` adds a custom `memory` mode for focused memory management and potential cost optimization.
+*   The point that `set-roo-memory` adds custom `memory` and `changelog` modes for focused memory management, changelog maintenance, and potential cost optimization.
+These two custom modes can be associated with a cheaper model (e.g., `gemini-flash`) than the one used by the `code` custom mode (e.g., `gemini-pro`).

 This is a matter of taste and opinion, and if you find that there is a better way to instruct your LLM, please go ahead.
 You can easily do that by following the instructions in the `How to customize the memory behavior?` section.